-The record date for each payment of interest on the 2008 Series B Bonds is the last business day of the month preceding the applicable interest payment date.
+The record date for each payment of interest on the Bonds is the last business day of the month preceding the applicable interest payment date.

-Maturities
+Maturities The Bonds mature in the amounts and on the dates shown on the cover page of this under the caption "THE BONDS- Redemption".

-The Bonds mature in the amounts and on the dates shown on the cover page of this Official Statement.
+Official Statement.